 Asbestos was also used in heat-resistant fabrics, around steam pipes, and in car brakes and clutches.
 These are some of the places you could still find asbestos today, especially in older buildings and homes.

 Asbestos isn’t currently banned in the U.S., despite popular belief.
-However, it has to be used in the most safe way.
+However, it has to be used in the safest way.
 Manufacturers can only use a fraction of the amount of asbestos that was previously used before strict regulations were enforced.

 Asbestos and the National Emissions Standards for Hazardous Air Pollutants (NESHAP)